 Public speaking can be a challenge.
 Some people believe it is the single most difficult, and most terrifying thing they are ever asked to do.

-Whatever the task, there are three basic things that you need to include in your planning.
-I have covered these three areas, and much more, in a new book: Public Speaking …who, me?
+Whatever the task, there are three basic things you must include in your planning.
+I have covered these three areas, and much more, in a new book: Public Speaking …Who, Me?

 You are an expert in your field.
-You are probably very confident that you know your subject matter well.
+You are probably confident that you know your subject matter extremely well.
 The book offers advice about choosing and shaping content and shows you how to:

-– emphasising the the most effective material for your target audience
+- emphasise the most effective material for your target audience

-– making appeals to the intellect and the emotions
+- make appeals to the intellect and the emotions

 Avoid darting your eyes quickly around the room.
 It gives the impression of nervousness and indecision.